-Johnny Butler is a Grammy-award winning saxophonist, recording artist, arranger, composer, and technologist.
-Over the years, he has performed, written, and recorded with many of his musical heroes, including Beyoncé, Stevie Wonder, Tune-Yards, Donald Fagen (Steely Dan), Wynton Marsalis, and The Levon Helm Band, among others.
-Butler's latest album HyperViolet was released on London's Hi4Head Records.
+Johnny Butler is a Brooklyn-based, Grammy-award winning saxophonist, recording artist, arranger, composer, dancer, and technologist.
+Over the years, he has performed, written, and recorded with many of his musical heroes, including Beyoncé, Stevie Wonder, Donald Fagen (Steely Dan), Warren Haynes (Allman Brothers, Gov’t Mule) Wynton Marsalis, The Levon Helm Band, Tune-Yards, Joe Lally (Fugazi), Sister Sparrow & The Dirty Birds, and Escaper, among others.

 Originally born in Seattle, WA to a musical family, Johnny Butler began his explorations into music at a very young age, spending countless hours playing the saxophone and composing on the piano.
 He started working as a professional musician at 12 years old, playing around the Seattle scene, sneaking into bars and venues across the city, playing with rock bands, jazz groups, and hip-hop projects.
 During his time in high school, Johnny played with Michael Shrieve (Santana), Reggie Watts, Roy Hargrove, Wynton Marsalis, Skerik, and Cedar Walton, won numerous awards and praise, and toured America, China, and Europe.
 After high school, Johnny went to the Oberlin Conservatory of Music where he met his mentor Gary Bartz and studied jazz and classical composition and was selected to play in the nationally-touring Oberlin Jazz Septet.